Svaan1/lcu-tools/README.md

-(WIP) simple but useful code pieces im developing while messing with the league client api, for now a auto queue accepter and a webevent logger but soon to come a champion select handler and a icon manager
+(WIP) simple but useful code pieces im developing while messing with the league client api, for now an auto queue accepter and an webevent logger but soon to come a champion select handler and an icon manager